diazbumma/Algorithm-and-Data-Structure-Notes/README.md

 # Common-Algorithm-and-Data-Structure-Example
-A repository contains collections of algorithm and data structure example.
+A repository contains collections of algorithm and data structure example in Java.